 Student information is protected by the Federal Family Educational Rights & Privacy Act (FERPA).

 Personal information is unique information about you such as your name, address, phone number, and email address.
 The College does not collect personal information unless you voluntarily provide it by, for example, completing an application for admission or registering for a course.
 Once such information is collected, it is never sold to or shared with third parties unless 1) you have given permission, or 2) it is required in order to comply with state laws, federal law, or other legal processes.
+Submitting a form on any Granite State College website constitutes your express written consent to receive e-mails, texts, and phone messages from the College.

 Non-personal information is information generally associated with your computer, such as its IP address and location.
 This information may be collected for internal purposes such as analyzing website usage and effectiveness, demographic analysis, and market trends.
 Like personal information, this is never sold to or shared with third parties except in the circumstances described above.